jainaman224/emailPortal/README.md

 3. Reply to same thread using in-reply: <message-id> in header.
 4. Run `mailman_server` from main server.
 5. Get unread information from email client.
+6. Support for attachments.
+7. Support for html_body.

 ## Contributors